 Dove Hunting in Alabama

 There are two kinds of dove in Alabama: mourning dove and white-winged dove.
 The white-winged dove is a newcomer in the state.
 In order to hunt dove, you will need to comply with the Harvest Information Program.

 The season is divided into North and South Zones.
 The North Zone season is split into three seasons, opening September 5 to October 25, then November 21 to the 28, and lastly December 12 to January 10, 2021.

-These elusive game birds are a favorite among many upland hunters.
+These migratory game birds are a favorite among many upland hunters.
 You can find them along streams and in the marshy areas of Alabama and other areas where probing for worms is prevalent.
 Since the American woodcock is a migratory bird, you will need to comply with HIP requirements.
 The Southern woodcock season is coveted among many who have found a love for this wandering souls.

 Other Species for Bird Hunting in Alabama

 There are plenty of other great species for bird hunting in Alabama.
-Snipe season opens November 11 and closes February 25 with a daily bag limit of 8.
-Youc an find four subspecies of rail, Sora, Clapper, Virginia, and Gallinule which have a season, too, though it’s shorter — September 9 to 24, with a daily bag limit of 15.
+Snipe season opens November 14 and closes February 28 with a daily bag limit of 8.
+Youc an find four subspecies of rail, Sora, Clapper, Virginia, and Gallinule which have a season — September 12 to 27, and then again November 27 to January 19, 2020 with a daily bag limit of 15.
 There is no closed season for starlings, crows, and English sparrows.
 While there are isolated populations of ruffed grouse in Alabama, there is no open season for them.

 Related Conservation and Non-Profit Organizations for Bird Hunting in Alabama

 The bird hunting season dates, game bird species available, and other information is subject to change.
 The article may not reflect this.
 Please visit the Alabama Department of Conservation and Natural Resources for the most up-to-date information on bird hunting in Alabama.